azure-buddy/azure-buddy-online-website/content/blogs/multi-stage-code-of-conduct-phishing-aitm-token-compromise/index.md

 Phishing attacks are evolving rapidly.
 The focus has shifted from stealing credentials to stealing authenticated sessions.
 Organizations must adapt by strengthening identity security, improving visibility, and embracing modern detection strategies.

+Take a moment to read the full blog post and learn more about this topic at the [Microsoft Security Blog](https://www.microsoft.com/en-us/security/blog/2026/05/04/breaking-the-code-multi-stage-code-of-conduct-phishing-campaign-leads-to-aitm-token-compromise/).

 ---

 **Did you know that Azure Buddy is a Microsoft Most Valuable Professional**.